Funding

 Drug development and business development support from Harrington's Therapeutics Development Center is guaranteed for one year, with the potential to renew for a second year based on milestones achieved.

 The focus of this award is therapeutic development.
-Any rare genetic disease will be considered, but the emphasis of this program is on brain, cancer and developmental/metabolic diseases.
+Any rare genetic disease will be considered, but the emphasis of this program is on rare neurological diseases, metabolic and developmental diseases, and childhood cancers.
 The target should be well validated and meet the rare disease definition.
 There should be a clear unmet need (e.g. there is no well-established therapy available).
 Any therapeutic modality will be considered, and there should be clear rationale for the chosen modality with preliminary data for a lead/candidate molecule.

 The OHC typically funds a project at a stage between lead optimisation and clinical trials.